qcscine/molassembler/src/molassembler/python/sphinx/index.rst

 Cartesian and graph representations of molecules.
 It provides the necessary functionality to represent a molecule as a graph, modify it in graph space, and generate coordinates from graphs.
-It can capture the absolute configuration of multidentate and haptic inorganic molecules from positional data and generate non-superposable stereopermutations as output.
+It can capture the absolute configuration of molecules with multidentate and haptic ligands from positional data and generate non-superposable stereopermutations as output.

 This is the documentation for molassembler's Python bindings which bind the core